cost

 100.00%

-Oregon Department of Corrections: Foreign National Sex Abuse Report December 2018
+Oregon Department of Corrections: Criminal Alien Report February 2019

-Using DOC U.S. Immigration and Customs Enforcement (ICE) immigration detainer numbers, the following table reveals the total number of criminal alien inmates along with the number and percentage of those alien inmates incarcerated on December 1st in the state’s prisons for the crime of sex abuse.
+Using DOC Inmate Population Profiles and ICE detainer numbers, the following table reveals the total number inmates, the number of domestic and criminal alien inmates along with the percentage of inmates with ICE detainers incarcerated on February 1st in the state’s prisons.

 OREGON DEPARTMENT OF CORRECTIONS